Skip to content

 Customization strategy

-Start from makeDefaultServices(...), then replace only the providers that are language-specific.
-This keeps the baseline behavior while letting you override completion, formatting, hover, or navigation logic where needed.
+Start from makeDefaultServices(...), then replace only the language-specific providers.
+This keeps the baseline behavior while you override completion, formatting, hover, or navigation logic where needed.

 Typical setup: